inspired/cisco_ios/README.md

 Version 2.3.3 of the Cicso Networks app fixes the following issues:

 - A few facility lookups were broken in cisco_ios_messages.csv
 - Diagnostic messages panel in overview page now displays vendor_message_text instead of message_text.
 This hides the actual raw event, but prevents actual duplicate events from the same host cluttering the dashboard
+- Other CSV file fixes

 ##### Known issues